Jake-makes/Jake-makes/README.md

 # :globe_with_meridians: About Me:
-🔧 IT Professional specializing in networking, system administration
+🔧 IT Professional well versed in networking, system administration
 🖥️ Passionate about building robust infrastructure and efficient systems
 📚 Constantly learning new technologies to solve complex challenges 💻 Developer of tools to streamline operations